 The TIP is a fiscally-constrained capital improvement program that lists all federally funded transportation improvements in the Region over the next four to five years.
 The Transportation Development Committee, comprised of technical and transportation professionals from member agencies, oversees the project selection process and determines which transportation projects will receive federal funds.
-Projects included in the TIP may emerge from infrastructure needs identified through UPWPfunded plans and programs and must advance the recommendations in the LRTP.
+Projects included in the TIP may emerge from infrastructure needs identified through UPWP-funded plans and programs and must advance the recommendations in the LRTP.
 The TIP must be updated no less than every four years and is typically updated by GTC every two to three years.

 All GTC activities and products incorporate input from the public, technical professionals, and/or non-transportation organizations through direct outreach and consultation guided by the GTC Public Participation Plan.
 GTC also ensures that the metropolitan transportation planning process is responsive to federal mandates and guidelines including, but not limited to, the Americans with Disabilities Act, Clean Air Act Amendments of 1990, Title VI of the Civil Rights Act of 1964, and environmental justice considerations.
-Environmental justice builds on Title VI of the Civil Rights Act of 1964, any disproportionately high or adverse human health or environmental impacts on minority and low-income populations that may result from their activities.
+Environmental justice builds on Title VI of the Civil Rights Act of 1964 by requiring agencies using federal funds to identify and address, as appropriate, any disproportionately high or adverse human health or environmental impacts on minority and lowincome populations that may result from their activities.